-Work package no.2: Promotion of the adoption of comprehensive and harmonized legislation and regulations which criminalize the production, storage, transportation and sale of falsified medicines and pharmaceutical products.
+Work package no.2: Promotion of the adoption of comprehensive and harmonized legislation and regulations which criminalize the production, storage, transportation and sale substandard and falsified medical products.

-As part of the MEDISAFE project, a technical seminar on acceding to the MEDRICRIME Convention was held in the Democratic Republic of the Congo, in Kinshasa, from 7-9 November 2022.
+As part of the MEDISAFE project, a technical seminar on acceding to the MEDRICRIME Convention was held in the Democratic Republic of the Congo, in Kinshasa, from 7 to 9 November 2022.
 The seminar brought together national stakeholders for discussion and working sessions on the value of acceding to the Convention and the related processes.

 Following the experience-sharing meeting held in Nairobi in April 2022, representatives from DRC expressed a desire to raise the issue of the country acceding to the MEDICRIME Convention with their government.
 As a result, a dedicated three-day technical seminar was organized to respond to this request and support the government.